RumeelHussainbnb/CoreDAODocs/docs/FAQs/btc-staking-faqs.md

 You can view your staked funds by searching the staking address on the any BTC explorer like [Mempool](https://mempool.space/).
 We're actively working to make staked assets visible in all supported wallets especially through command line versions.

-### 7. Does Core DAO provide any hardware wallet support for BTC Native Staking?
+### 7. Does Core Chain provide any hardware wallet support for BTC Native Staking?

 At present, Non-Custodial BTC Staking does not support hardware wallets due to technical constraints.
 Nevertheless, we're constantly exploring ways to enhance compatibility with various wallet types, prioritizing both security and convenience for our users.